kloetzl/libdna/docs/fasta.md

 };
 ```

 Even though not strictly necessary in this case it makes sense to wrap the `FILE` in a distinct struct.
 For instance, we could use it to keep track of the line number to enable better error diagnostics, later.
-For not let us just initialize the parser given a file path.
+For now let us just initialize the parser with given a file path.
 Also any valid and non-empty FASTA has to start with a `>`.

 ```C
 int